Our Responsible Financing Framework and Policies

-Our Responsible Financing Framework outlines our approach to managing environmental, social and governance ("ESG") risks within our lending practices.
-We firmly adhere to a policy of non-engagement in any financing activities that are on our exclusion and prohibition lists where there is clear evidence of immitigable adverse impact to the environment, people or communities, or where there is a breach of local regulations.
+Our Responsible Financing Framework outlines our approach to managing environmental, social and governance (ESG) risks within our lending practices.
+We firmly adhere to a policy of non-engagement in any financing activities that are on our exclusion list which show clear evidence of unmitigable harm to the environment, people or communities, or that involve a breach of local regulations.

-Specifically, the Responsible Financing Position Statement represents OCBC Group’s commitment to sustainable development and securing long-term value for the Bank by ensuring that we take into consideration ESG and climate risks and conduct our business and/or finance our clients in a responsible manner.
-It underscores our commitment to support our clients in their transition towards a low carbon economy, in line with the Paris Agreement temperature goal.
+OCBC’s Responsible Financing Position Statement encapsulates our commitment to sustainable development and securing long-term value for the Bank by ensuring that we take into consideration ESG and climate risks and conduct our business and/or finance our clients in a responsible manner.
+It underscores our commitment to support our clients in their transition towards a low-carbon economy.
 This requires adopting a holistic approach to managing environmental risks, such as climate and nature, and recognising the need for transition planning in the markets and communities we operate in.

-As we value long-term client relationships, we seek to positively steer the behaviours of our clients by engaging and supporting them on a risk proportionate basis in adopting more sustainable practices.
-This includes giving our clients reasonable time to work towards meeting applicable expectations/requirements.
+In valuing long-term client relationships, we seek to positively steer the behaviours of our clients by engaging and supporting them on a risk-proportionate basis in adopting more sustainable practices.
+This includes supporting our clients towards meeting applicable expectations/requirements.
 We will reassess the client relationship (including turning down future transactions or exiting the relationship) if applicable expectations/requirements are not met.

 Monitoring of clients is conducted for any adverse activities, or potential non-compliance with the Bank’s policies.
 At the portfolio level, various tools such as scenario analysis and stress testing, support the monitoring and reporting of exposures to our management and board on a periodic basis.
 Disclosure on our approach and progress is on an annual basis, through our Sustainability Report.